flancia-coop/doc.anagora.org/agora-pkg-chapter.md

 - Users can contribute individual resources to an Agora.
     - To do so, as of the time of writing, they can:
         - Submit a URL plus a set of relevant nodes the resource should be attached to.
-        - Interact with an Agora system account (i.e. bot) in supported platforms like social media while indic
+        - Interact with an Agora system account (i.e. bot) in supported platforms like social media while indicating relevant nodes using a Layer 1 convention.
 - Users can contribute repositories to an Agora.
-    - To do so, they
+    - To do so, they publish their resources to a repository they control and then they let an Agora know of their intention to integrate, a desired username and their agreement with an AGora

 ## Protocol